 With the recent full-scale FDA approval of Epidiolex, there is no longer any question as to whether or not CBD can work as a medicine.
-Multi-stage clinical trials have proven that it does, and it is in fact being prescribed by physicians for certain epileptic conditions as you read this.
+Multi-stage clinical trials have suggested that it indeed does, and in fact, CBD is being prescribed by physicians for certain epileptic conditions as you read this.

 | “With the recent FDA approval of Epidiolex, there is no longer any question as to whether or not CBD works as a medicine…”

-However, CBD oil has come into the spotlight throughout 2018 for far more than an epilepsy treatment, and has been acknowledged for its anti-inflammatory properties and its ability to help with symptoms of anxiety, insomnia, pain, etc.
+However, CBD oil remains squarely in the spotlight in 2019, and for far more than epilepsy treatments.
+Among other things, CBD oil has been acknowledged for its anti-inflammatory properties, as well as its ability to help with symptoms of anxiety, insomnia, and pain.

-In this article, we present 12 conditions wherein CBD has been shown to have vast therapeutic potential.
-While its FDA-approved use currently only covers two rare forms of epilepsy, the likely truth is that the compound can treat far more than just seizures.
+In this article, we present 12 conditions wherein CBD has been shown to hold vast therapeutic potential.
+While its FDA-approved use currently only covers two rare forms of epilepsy, the likely truth (as thousands of folks across the world have already found out) is that the compound can treat far more than just seizures.

 POTENTIAL THERAPEUTIC PROPERTIES OF CBD